bluejayA/substation/docs/reference/api/integration.md

 # Integration Guide

-CrossPlatformTimer utilities and integration examples for building complete applications with OSClient and SwiftTUI.
+CrossPlatformTimer utilities and integration examples for building complete applications with OSClient and SwiftNCurses.

 ## CrossPlatformTimer API